Skip to Content

 Traveling with kids can be expensive.
-Planning a family vacation means you need to buy additional flight tickets, attraction passes, meals and find larger hotel rooms – it all adds up in a hurry!
+Planning a family vacation means buying additional flight tickets, attraction passes, meals and find larger hotel rooms.
+The cost of traveling with kids adds up quickly!
+As a frugal person, I take this cost personally and make it my personal challenge to plan family travel on a budget.

-As full-time family travel bloggers, we aim to maximize our enjoyment while minimizing our expenses.
-We have years of experience of traveling on a budget with our family and are happy to share our tips to plan the best family vacations on a budget:
+As full-time family travel bloggers, we want to enjoy the best the world has to offer.
+The challenge is to plan affordable family vacations which maximize our enjoyment, while minimizing our expenses.
+We have years of experience of planning a family vacation on a budget, and are happy to share our tips to help you lan the best affordable family vacations possible!

 This post contains compensated links.